guilatrova/latrovacommits-articles/posts/2021/2021-05-03-consistent-integrations/post.en-us.md

 ## How microservices communicate between each other

-The APIs may be different, the endpoints, the authentication, the payloads and everything else, but all of them work around the same concepts, so it's safe to say that:
+The APIs may be different, the endpoints, the authentication, the payloads, and everything else, but all of them work around the same concepts, so it's safe to say that:

 - A customer ordered it
 - The order has items